 Aside from the very end of the day, the waits for the Skyliner generally tend to be quite low.
 Even when the line looks long, it still doesn’t take much time to get everyone boarded and on their way.
 And we love that we are able to get to where we are going faster than with the buses.
 Since it’s a continuously moving system, there’s also not a lot of waiting.
 Which we really appreciated for days when those Florida temps were high.

 The Disney Skyliner is better than the busses

 We know some people love Disney busses.
 We are not those people.
 The Disney busses have been a source of a lot of uncomfortable moments and frustration for us over the years.
 So truthfully most things are better than busses for us.
 We know some people will disagree.
 And that’s ok!
 But we think this form of transportation is just better.

 We also loved that the gondola stations were spacious, comfortable, and covered since you never really know what kind of weather to expect in Florida.
 The whole system is super easy to navigate and if you get confused or lost, there are plenty of people to help you at each station.

 We also loved the views over the resorts and park.
 Pretty cool if you can handle heights.
-We even were able to see a fireworks show one night on our way back to the resort!
+We even were able to see the fireworks show one night on our way back to the resort!